datastax/dsbulk/manual/settings.md

 Default: **false**.

+#### -maxConcurrentQueries,<br />--engine.maxConcurrentQueries<br />--dsbulk.engine.maxConcurrentQueries _&lt;string&gt;_

+The maximum number of concurrent queries that should be carried in parallel.

+This acts as a safeguard to prevent more queries executing in parallel than the cluster can handle, or to regulate throughput when latencies get too high.
+Batch statements count as one query.

+When using continuous paging, also make sure to set this number to a value equal to or lesser than the number of nodes in the local datacenter multiplied by the value configured server-side for `continuous_paging.max_concurrent_sessions` in the cassandra.yaml configuration file (60 by default); otherwise some requests might be rejected.

+The special syntax `NC` can be used to specify a number that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 0.5C = 0.5 * 8 = 4 concurrent queries.

+The default value is 'AUTO'; with this special value, DSBulk will optimize the number of concurrent queries according to the number of available cores, and the operation being executed.
+The actual value usually ranges from the number of cores to eight times that number.

+Default: **"AUTO"**.

 #### --engine.executionId<br />--dsbulk.engine.executionId _&lt;string&gt;_

 A unique identifier to attribute to each execution.
 When unspecified or empty, the engine will automatically generate identifiers of the following form: *workflow*_*timestamp*, where :